-The Credit Facility, or any replacement credit arrangements, may not provide sufficient liquidity.
-The amounts available under the Credit Facility may not be sufficient for future operations and the Company may not be able to obtain additional financing on favourable terms or at all.
-There is a risk that the Credit Facility, on maturity, will not be renewed for the same amount, on the same terms or at all and this may restrict the Company's liquidity.
+No amounts are drawn under the Credit Facility as of the date of this annual information form.
+However, Paramount may borrow amounts under the Credit Facility in the future, including to fund its exploration, development and other operations or to fund acquisitions.
+Circumstances may arise where the amounts available under the Credit Facility may not be sufficient for future operations and the Company may not be able to obtain additional financing on favourable terms or at all.
+There is a risk that the Credit Facility or other borrowing arrangements of the Company will not, on maturity, be renewed for the same amount, on the same terms or at all and this may restrict the Company's liquidity.